A 7-day Low Cholesterol Diet Plan (printable version) and grocery list can be a great way to start a heart-healthy way of eating.

 Avoid Processed Foods

 Processed foods like snack foods, baked goods, and frozen dinners can be high in unhealthy fats and added sugars.
-Try to choose whole, unprocessed foods as much as possible.
+Try to choose whole, unprocessed foods and alternatives to deli meat as much as possible.

 Meal planning can be a helpful tool for managing your cholesterol levels.
 Planning your meals can help you make healthier choices and stick to your dietary goals.
 It can also save you time and money by reducing the number of trips you need to make to the grocery store and helping you avoid impulse purchases.